 investment protection, in so far as they relate to foreign direct investment;

 maritime, rail and road transport services.

 This definition of the EU’s exclusive competence is arguably fairly broad, and favourable to the European Commission’s arguments.
-In particular, the scope of the competence is wider than what Advocate General E. Sharpston had suggested in her non-binding opinion in December 2016.
+In particular, the scope of the competence is wider than what Advocate General E. Sharpston had suggested in her non-binding opinion

 But Noteworthy Elements of Shared Competence

 On the other hand, the Court considered that the following provisions of the EUSFTA fall within a competence shared between the EU and the Member States: